astorDev/nist/proxy/dotnet/article/index.md

 }
 ```

-Unfortunately, most of the methods for copying are also missing from the built-in libraries and we will have to implement them ourselves.
+Unfortunately, most of the methods for copying are also missing from the built-in libraries, and we will have to implement them ourselves.
 Let's do just that in the next sections, starting with headers.

 ## Copying Headers: The Peculiar .NET Structuring